 In the previous section we have focused intentionally on lattice models, to make the point that the categorical symmetry is a non-perturbatively meaningful concept.
 We will now discuss categorical symmetry in the context of continuum limit quantum field theories (QFTs).
 One way to obtain such QFTs would be to consider the aforementioned lattice models at or close to their critical points.

 Let $\fcy C$ be a braided tensor category (see appendix \ref{sec: category}).
 We will say that a (Euclidean) QFT has symmetry $\calC$ if: \begin{enumerate} \item Local operators $\phi(x)$ are classified by objects ${\bf a}\in\fcy C$.
-We will abuse group symmetry terminology and say that `$\phi(x)$ transform as ${\ba}$'.
-We denote this by object isomorphism $\phi(x)\approx\ba$, or more verbosely as $\phi({\bf a},x)$.
-Some operators, such as the identity operator and the stress--tensor, may transform trivially, in which case they are associated with the object ${\bf 1}$. \item Correlation functions are morphisms in $\fcy C$.
+We will abuse group symmetry terminology and say that `$\phi(x)$ transforms as ${\ba}$'.
+We denote this by object isomorphism $\phi(x)\approx\ba$, or more verbosely as $\phi({\bf a},x)$.\footnote{{\bf Note added in February 2023:} This terminology is the reverse of the one used for group theory symmetries.
+To wit, in a normal theory if $\phi_i(x)$ is a vector (say in $U(N)$), then we can introduce a polarization vector $v^i$ which is a covector, and work with the scalar operator $\phi(v,x)$.
+If we wanted to match this language, the $\ba$ should have been associated with the covector representation (that is, the representation of $v$) rather than the vector representation.
+We thank Cagin Yunus for drawing our attention to this terminological clash.
+When dealing with categorical symmetries, the only meaning of the phrase `$\phi(x)$ transforms as ${\ba}$' is that operator $\phi(\ba,x)$ is associated to an object $\ba$.
+The fact that in normal group theory this means that $\phi$ itself would transform in $\bar{\ba}$ is not actually relevant.
+So although the terminology is a bit unfortunate, nothing we say below is wrong.
+Also, this issue is less bothersome for the $O(N)$ symmetry where there is a natural identification of $\ba$ and $\bar{\ba}$.} Some operators, such as the identity operator and the stress--tensor, may transform trivially, in which case they are associated with the object ${\bf 1}$. \item Correlation functions are morphisms in $\fcy C$.